wesleyegberto/vscode-java-tests/README.md

 - [x] Create option to ignore the static methods
 - [x] Generate template for JUnit 5 (imports, tests, checkers)
 - [x] Auto import the types used in arguments to constructor and methods
+  - [ ] Improve to *only* import the types used in arguments to constructor and methods
 - [ ] Snippets for Spring Boot tests (Rest Controller, Repository) - Doing
 - [ ] Remember JUnit version by project
 - [ ] Command to create the target class in `src/main/java` when doing TDD